vakac995/chess/STANDARDIZATION_PLAN.md

   - Existing patterns for defining and composing Zod schemas are consistent and well-structured
   - Leveraged reusable components effectively, aligning with consolidation principles
   - Documented standard patterns for future reference
+- ✅ **A4.4 VERIFIED COMPLETE**: Utility function interfaces standardized
+  - Reviewed and applied `readonly` to parameters and interface properties in `src/utils/*` for enhanced type safety
+  - Ensured consistent use of `readonly` where applicable, particularly for array and complex object types
+  - No code changes were required for `validation.ts` as its patterns are already consistent

 ---